How Much Longer Will We Need to Wear Masks?

 Wearing masks may be the new normal for quite some time.
 Face masks were once seen as the punchline to the coronavirus joke and a senseless overreaction, but these small pieces of cloth have become a necessity.
 Everyone is wearing them—from grocery store cashiers to restaurant servers to bus drivers, and parents are even putting them over the mouths of their children for walks around the block.
 It’s unspoken knowledge these days that our masks will be taken with our wallet and keys on the way out the door, but how long will we really have to wear this extra layer of protection?

 “We will need to continue to wear face masks outside of our homes and in groups until a vaccine is discovered and administered,” says Dr. Kevin Lee, an eye physician and surgeon from the Golden Gate Eye Associates within the Pacific Vision Eye Institute in San Francisco.

 A vaccine could take up to a year to develop and distribute to the public, according to the New York Times, so it’s possible we could be waiting that long.
-As society begins to open up, don’t miss the signs that a store isn’t protecting against coronavirus in the ways that it should.

 “The best alternative would be that COVID is gone or decreases so much that it is not spreading through communities,” says Leann Poston of Invigor Medical.
 “Another alternative would be a vaccine that is safe and effective.
 This would require enough people getting vaccinated and developing antibodies to provide herd immunity so COVID is not spread.”